o2r-project/erc-spec/docs/user-guide/erc_journal_supplement.md

 # User guide: the ERC as journal supplement

-To facilitate integration into open access journals, the ERC can serve as a supplement for a journal article.
+To facilitate integration into open access journals, the ERC can serve as a supplement to a journal article.
-In that use case a supplement would not contain the full text of the publication but be attached to / linked from and article instead.
+In that use case a supplement would not contain the full text of the publication but be attached to or linked from an article instead.
-While this increases storage size (each ERC must contain all required data and software), introduces duplication (e.g. in the metadata) and spreads out related artifacts (e.g. if each supplement is stored in an independent repository item), it considerably simplifies integration with existing workflows and practices, e.g. by licensing and storing the supplemental material independently from the article, and by not impacting the existing article rendering solution (e.g. static HTML or PDF).
+While this increases storage size (each ERC must contain all required data and software), introduces duplication (e.g. in the metadata) and spreads out related artifacts (e.g. if each supplement is stored in an independent repository item), it considerably simplifies integration with existing workflows and practices, namely by licensing and storing the supplemental material independently from the article, by not impacting the existing article rendering solution (e.g. static HTML or PDF), and by reducing the impact on the established review and production workflow.

 When the ERC is attached as supplement, it is important to make sure the results are still findable, accessible, interoperable, and reusable, following the FAIR principles.
 A supplemental ERC should most importantly reference the main article via its DOI.